hikaruUwU/Personal-Springboot/README.md

 Verify the backend is running on a non-conflicting port (e.g., 8081).

-3. Deployment ( development enviroment )
+3. Hot update Deployment ( development enviroment )

+Install git.

 Switch user to projectRunnerOnlyUser for security and install middlewares & dependecies.